vaishnavi-aher-ai/yolo-object-detection/README.md

 Usage

-Run the detection script to detect objects in images.
+Run the detection script to perform object detection on images.

+Note

 This is an academic project developed under the guidance of faculty for learning object detection concepts in computer vision.